AdvancedCartographyWebComponent/ACWC-Tree/README.md

 --**"@type"** is the type of the semantique link
 **"subject"** is the parent of the poi, it works like the external key, linking to the **"@id"** in tree-menu
 **"markerAndIcons"** is the icons' configuration for markers, you can set the icons inside the markers, maximum 1 anchor marker and 6 surrounding markers.
-	**icon** is the icon style, you can use fontawesome's icon.
-If you want to add number, you should set it as
+	**icon** is the icon style, you can use fontawesome's icon(set number to be null).
+If you want to use number or string, you should set it as
 	```
 	icon:"number"
 	```
-	and then add number in **number**
+	and then add number or string in **number**
 	```
 	number:6
+	number : "ABC"
 	```
 	**color** is the color setting.
 **"label"** is the name of poi